Design Series – Channels vs. Clips

-The cast glass and Ultimate Optique glass is our most stunning glass option.
-Nothing compares with its rich texture.
+Cast glass and Ultimate Optique glass are our most stunning glass options.
+Nothing compares with their rich textures.
 As such, because of the variations in the glass created by the casting process, generally there is more of a 1/8″ gap around the door as opposed to the 1/16″ gap on standard heavy glass units.
 Because of the texture generally you can’t add vinyl door jamb or door sweeps because they just wouldn’t fit on the edge of the glass.
 You need to consider too the shower head location. it’s better if the shower head points sideways to the door as opposed to directly at the door.

 (Author’s note: I have a cast glass enclosure in my master bath.
 For us, as it is with the vast majority of our clients, a little water escaping our shower is not a big deal.
 I wouldn’t let a two year old in there free to point the detachable shower nozzle any direction they pleased, but day to day for us it’s OK.
 We know, for example, not to leave an iPhone just outside the gap.)

 So, it depends on your goal.
 If an extremely beautiful shower is your goal, cast glass is the answer.
 If you’ve got hardwood bathroom floors and are really concerned with water escaping, perhaps a sliding door or a Craftsman or Cardinal series enclosure is right for you.

 We recommend the use of adjustable hinges over fixed hinges in commercial applications.
 Within the hinge there are adjustment screws to fine-tune where the hinge centers.
 This will allow the installer to quickly compensate for any slightly off-angle tile installations.